-I am a Graduate/Junior Application Developer and I have been at Guild nearly a year, it will be a year on the 5 August 2020.
+I am a Graduate/Junior Application Developer and I have been at Guild for nearly 2 years now.

 What was the moment you knew you’d made the right decision to work at Guild?

-Probably month or two ago when in the Development Team, they started giving me more complex tasks complete.
+Probably this one time when in the Development Team, they started giving me more complex tasks complete.
 It’s nice to see that they believe I'm capable of doing the job they hired me for.
 I've been able to do tasks that have been a bit challenging and I've quite enjoyed this so far.

 What was the best day at work?